 Pre-Development Loans are interest free and mature on the earlier of (1) the closing date of construction financing for the project, or (2) 12 months from the date of payment by the City.
-Pre-Development Loans must be secured by a first lien deed of trust filed in the relevant county's real property records against property owned by the borrower valued in an amount equal to or greater than the predevelopment loan amount, and/or by a personal guarantee from the principal of the borrower along with documentation that the borrower controls assets valued in an amount equal to or greater than the predevelopment loan amount.
-A borrower may only have one outstanding pre-development loan at a time.
+Pre-Development Loans must be secured by a first lien deed of trust filed in the relevant county's real property records against property owned by the borrower valued in an amount equal to or greater than the predevelopment loan amount, and/or by a personal guarantee from the principal of the borrower along with documentation that the borrower controls assets valued in an amount equal to or greater than the predevelopment loan at a time.
 Complete applications will be processed in the order they are received.